Data Minimization and Avoiding the Over-Retention of Personal Information

 It is also critical that changing practices affecting the retention of personal data are not misaligned with written policies and procedures.
 The only thing worse than not having a robust information governance program is having a set of policies and procedures that the organization does not follow due to confusion or inconsistency.

-Two key component of a svelte information profile is to:
+Two key components of a svelte information profile are to:

 - Mindfully tackle data lakes (meaning, centralized repositories for data storage at scale) and offsite records storage facilities.